 How to Reheat Roasted Vegetables

 To reheat the vegetables, you can place them in the microwave for a minute.
-However, if you heat a little butter or olive oil over medium heat in a small skillet, for a few minutes, your precious vegetables will be healthier and tastier.
+However, if you heat a little butter or coconut oil over medium heat in a small skillet, your vegetables will be healthier and tastier.
+It only takes 3 minutes.

 Summary